Which AOW pension rate applies in your situation?

 You live with a tenant or your landlord

-If you rent out part of your house to someone, or if you rent accommodation yourself and live in the same house as your landlord or landlady, you probably have a ‘commercial relationship’ with each other.
+If you rent out part of your house to someone, or if you rent accommodation yourself and live in the same house as your landlord, you may have a commercial relationship with each other.
 If so, you will not be regarded as living in a shared household.
 You can therefore get an AOW pension at the rate for a person living alone.

-For a ‘commercial relationship’, you must meet the following conditions:
+For a relationship to be regarded as commercial, you must meet the following conditions:

 • You live in the same house as 1 or more persons

 • You rent a room to or from someone else.
-Either you are a lodger, or you have a lodger
+You are a lodger, or you have a lodger

 • You have a written agreement with the other person